ipython/ipynb/readme.md

 # `importnb` for Python and IPython

+It is suggested to execute `importnb-install` to make sure that notebooks for each IPython session.

 > Restart and run all or it didn't happen.

 `importnb` excels in an interactive environment and if a notebook will __Restart and Run All__ then it may reused as python code.
 The `Notebook` context manager will allow notebooks _with valid names_ to import with Python.